Notre-Solutions/Inship-Website/src/pages/index.md

       - title: Problem
         description: >-
           Accounts Payable is a very manual and expensive process.
-Processing each invoice or bill can include up to ten steps and costs around €4.50 (based on a pwc report).
-However if a business automates this process they can remove 80-90% of that cost.
+Processing each invoice or bill can include up to 10 steps and costs around €4.50 (based on a PWC report).
+However, if a business automates this process they can remove 80-90% of that cost.

-          InShip provide three end to end solutions, these solutions are built to meet the disparate needs of all businesses no matter their size be they sole traders or large multinationals.
+          InShip provides 3 end-to-end solutions.
+These solutions are built to meet the disparate needs of all businesses, no matter their size - be they sole traders or large multinationals.

-          An automated process puts structure on an unstructured process while increasing efficiency, fool-proof, streamlined & controlled.
+          An automated solution puts structure on an unstructured process while increasing efficiency, fail-safe, streamlined & controlled.

-          Removes the need for a business to handle, distribute, process, file & store paper invoices but still giving the business the flexibility to handle the documents online as their business requires.
+          Removes the need for a business to handle, distribute, process, file & store paper invoices, while still giving the business the flexibility to handle the documents online, as their business requires.

-          InShip can deliver a customized solution in 8 to 12 weeks that will suit the needs of most accounting software or erp solutions, at a price that is a fraction of your development cost plus a recurring cost less they your maintenance cost.
+          InShip can deliver a customized solution in 8 to 12 weeks, that will suit the needs of most accounting software or ERP solutions.
+The cost is a fraction of doing your own development.
       - title: Solution
         description: >-
           **InShip APS provides a number of different solutions.**